BIO: David Barlow was born and raised in Melbourne (VIC) and began playing basketball as a junior with the Sandringham basketball program.

 ---|

-Barlow played for the Sandringham Sabres of the Big V from 2001 to 2003.
+David Barlow began state league basketball with the Sandringham Sabres, playing in the Big V league from 2001 to 2003.

 He went on to make his Olympic debut in Beijing 2008 where the Boomers defeated Iran, Russia and Lithuania to narrowly advance through to the second round.
 Due to their poor record (3-2) they would draw #1 ranked USA (5-0), who had earned the moniker of "The Redeem Team" and featured Kobe Bryant, Lebron James, Dwayne Wade.
 Despite a 20 point effort from Boomers debutant Patty Mills, Australia would lose to USA with Kobe Bryant (25 points) finishing as the game high scorer.
 The loss would see the Boomers finish in seventh place, their highest finish since 2000.